 If you have been injured in an accident caused by a driver who was confused about local roads, the car accident lawyers of Sam & Ash Injury Law can help you pursue compensation for your medical bills and other losses.

-Do not assume that because the driver who caused your car accident is from a different state that you cannot pursue justice.
+Do not assume that because the driver who caused your car accident is from a different state you cannot pursue justice.
 Contact Sam & Ash Injury Law to discuss your options for seeking full compensation for your losses.
 We will do what it takes to get What’s Right for you.

 Risk of Driving on Unfamiliar Roads

 Drivers who are unfamiliar with the road are distracted drivers.
-A driver may be distracted by looking at a GPS screen, a phone app, a printed map, or by having to concentrate on written directions and as a result, they may get anxiety while driving.
-An over-reliance on road signs can take a driver’s attention away from what is happening in the road ahead.
+A driver may be distracted by looking at a GPS screen, a phone app, or a printed map, or by having to concentrate on written directions and as a result, they may get anxiety while driving.
+An over-reliance on road signs can take a driver’s attention away from what is happening on the road ahead.

 Distracted driving studies say that glancing at a screen for 4.5 seconds to read or enter text while driving 55 mph is like driving the length of a football field with your eyes shut.
 Add the stop-and-go nature of traffic in certain areas of Las Vegas, and the risk of causing a crash while driving on unfamiliar roads here is apparent, especially when drivers fear getting lost.